Data & Policies

 2019 Affordable Housing Strategic Plan

-Before the cities and county appointed commissioners to the TCJHA, they jointly supported an ad-hoc technical advisory group, which prepared the 2019 Affordable Housing Strategic Plan that would guide the TCJHA at the outset.
+Before the cities and county appointed commissioners to the Teton County Joint Housing Authority, they jointly supported an ad-hoc technical advisory group, which prepared the 2019 Affordable Housing Strategic Plan that would guide Teton Valley Housing at the outset.
 The Housing Authority quickly began implementing the recommended top priorities, resulting in the Depot Square affordable housing project and securing of land agreements with City of Victor and Teton County for additional projects.
-TCJHA will be updating the strategic plan and identifying top strategic priorities with its partners to reflect new information and opportunities that have been identified through the 2022 Housing Needs Assessment and elsewhere.
+Teton Valley Housing recently approved the 2025 Housing Action Plan , which identifies top strategic priorities with its partners to reflect new information and opportunities that have been identified through the 2022 Housing Needs Assessment and elsewhere.

 Housing Eligibility Definitions & Rules